vmwshop/tutorials/spacy.md

 ## Getting Started

+### Python and pip
 spaCy is compatible with 64-bit CPython 2.7 / 3.5+ and runs on Unix/Linux, macOS/OS X and Windows.
 The latest spaCy releases are available over pip and conda.
-The following installation instructions assume you already have [Python](https://www.python.org/) and the [pip  package-management system](https://pypi.org/project/pip/) installed:
+The following installation instructions will use Python and pip.
+For information on installing and working with [Python](https://www.python.org/) and the [pip  package-management system](https://pypi.org/project/pip/), see these resources:
 * [Python Setup and Usage](https://docs.python.org/3/using/index.html)
 * [Do I Need to Install pip?](https://pip.pypa.io/en/stable/installing/)
+* On a Mac, simply type `python3` in your terminal.
+If not already installed, you will be prompted to install "Command Line Tools" via XCode.
+Agree to installation and you should be all set.

-For more detailed information and varied options see the [spaCY Installation Guide](https://spacy.io/usage#installation)
+For more detailed information and varied options see the [spaCy Installation Guide](https://spacy.io/usage#installation)

-### Install Using pip (English Model)
+### Installing spaCy and Downloading Statistical Model (English model)
-1. Navigate to the terminal
+1. Navigate to the terminal.
 > * To open the terminal in Linux, press Ctrl+Alt+T in Ubuntu, or press Alt+F2, type in gnome-terminal, and press enter.
 In Raspberry Pi, type in lxterminal
-> * To open the terminal in MacOS, either open your Applications folder, then open Utilities and double-click on Terminal, or press Command - spacebar to launch Spotlight and type "Terminal," then double-click the search result
+> * To open the terminal in MacOS, either open your Applications folder, then open Utilities and double-click on Terminal, or press Command - spacebar to launch Spotlight and type "Terminal," then double-click the search result.
 > * To open the command prompt in Windows, press Windows+R to open “Run” box, then type “cmd” and then click “OK” to open a regular Command Prompt.
-Type “cmd” and then press Ctrl+Shift+Enter to open an administrator Command Prompt
+Type “cmd” and then press Ctrl+Shift+Enter to open an administrator Command Prompt.
-2. Install in a virtual environment by running the following commands
+2. Install spaCy in a virtual environment by running the following commands.
 > When using pip it is generally recommended to install packages in a virtual environment to avoid modifying system state.
 The first two commands here set up a virtual environment and the third installs spaCy in that environment.
+> * Do not copy the `$`.
+This character signifies the beginning of a command line prompt.
+So, commit each separate `$` as a separate prompt (i.e. hit return/enter to run each line before moving to the next `$`).

 MacOS/Linux
 ```